Winter Hiking Gear and Clothes Guide

 Neck Gaiter

 Or more commonly referred to as a “Buff”.
-A neck gaiter/buff is worn around your neck and face, having the ability to pull it up over your nose, if necessary.
+A neck gaiter/buff is worn around your neck and face, and you can pull it up over your nose, if needed.
 It is crucial for winter adventures because it protects your neck and face from the wind and cold.
 A balaclava is another option.
 Here are some of my favorites:

 Hand and Toe Warmers